stellar/stellar-protocol/cap-template.md

 ## Specification
 The technical specification should describe the syntax and semantics of any new feature.

-### xdr changes
+### XDR changes
-This section includes all changes to the xdr, presented as a "diff" against the latest version of the protocol (or in some rare exception, on top of a different CAP).
+This section includes all changes to the XDR (`.x` files), presented as a "diff" against the latest version of the protocol (or in some rare exception, on top of a different CAP).
-For large changes, it may be beneficial to link to actual xdr files copied in the relevant "contents" folder.
+For large changes, it may be beneficial to link to actual XDR files copied in the relevant "contents" folder.

 ## Design Rationale